 Soho, the heart of London, has been a magnet for British culture, music, fashion, and history for centuries.
-So when WeWork began fitting out two historic Georgian townhouses at 8-14 Meard St, they knew the new space would need to pay homage not just to the Soho of today, but to 300 years of buzzing neighborhood energy.
-The building had been lovingly renovated and restored by Westminster Real Estate.
+So when WeWork set about renovating two historic Georgian townhouses at 8-14 Meard St in Soho, they knew the new space would need to pay homage not just to the Soho of today, but to 300 years of buzzing neighborhood energy.

-The result is a modern workspace wrapped in history.
+The result is a modern, sun-soaked lightbox wrapped in history.
 The twin storefronts of the building’s original brick facade remain preserved in time, creating a time capsule of sorts that reveals a thoroughly modern interior as soon as you step through the door.

 A neighborhood that was always a haven